Saturday, March 14, 2026

 Here is the accompanying photo she sent:

-Well, the gal may have guessed by now the odd range of gifts preferred by her new beau, only her second partner since teen years: a tongue scrapper had been presented, a blouse from the JB night market, an A5 journal & a pair of different coloured gel pens.
+Well, the gal may have guessed by now the odd range of gifts preferred by her new beau, only her second partner since teen years: a tongue scrapper, blouse from the JB night market, A5 journal & pair of different coloured gel pens.
 The rest of it had been tehs & lunches at the street eateries.

 (The two month Bulgarian husband had complained about his wife’s halitosis; perhaps something to do with the changed environment in the Balkans, because back on the Equator it was all honied sweetness.
-Once Sak had taken a nip of the Listerine in the cupboard.
-The thought of the scrapper must have arisen from that, though the gal had been given a clear A-OK otherwise.)
+Once Sak had taken a precautionary nip of the Listerine in the cupboard.)

-Now a broom would be a pleasure to add.
+Now a broom would be a pleasure.
 Small, hand-sized, easily fitting in the suitcase, Sak had gone on to explain later during some to-and-fro.
 (Assuming a case and not knowing of the usual small shoulder bag.)
-The article was needed for brushing her bed mattress, she said.
+Article needed for brushing her bed mattress, she said.

 Frankly speaking, you needed such an item for your own mattress at Carpmael, too.
 All kinds of matter always managed to insinuate itself among the creases and folds of the litter, after tossing and turning night after night, dreaming, composing, fantasising still.

-Over the journey it had always presented a problem the conventional gift expectation—cards, wrapping, ribbons added—though precious few of them were ever bought any of the girls, sweet and fine every single last one.
+Over the journey the conventional gift expectation had always presented a problem—cards, wrapping, ribbons added; precious few had ever been bought any of the sweets as a consequence.

 Lottsa probs with Sak and some of the others in the Tropics, but a whole other order of consideration there.